josemsantos/polymer-admin-dashboard/README.md

 ### Create the module list

 To add a new module create a new folder called cms inside the module folder.
-Keep in mind that any action element extends the `ModuleElementBehavior`, sin order to properly use the best of this helper you should declare in the element which pageType you are extending
+Keep in mind that any action element extends the `ModuleElementBehavior`, in order to properly use the best of this helper you should declare in the element which pageType you are extending
 ```js
 static get properties() {
     return {